-Relative Humidity and Moisture Content: An Environment of Change
+Relative Humidity and Moisture Content Explained: An Environment of Change

-Determining wood moisture content (MC) is not like measuring the length of a nail–it is not a truly static trait of any piece of wood lumber, or even of a finished wood product.
+Determining the moisture content (MC) in wood, air, or concrete is not like measuring the length of a nail–it is not a truly static trait.
+Moisture content can change anytime in any hygroscopic material (even sealed wood floors!).
 The changes might be small enough to go unnoticed–your bookshelf seems pretty stable, right?
 Or, they might be large enough to cause some real problems.
 Stuck doors, buckled floorboards, and split wood stock all happen because wood is capable of change–and it all has to do with moisture.

-In everyday use, RH refers to how much water vapor is in the air at a given place and temperature.
+In everyday use, Relative Humidity refers to how much water vapor is in the air at a given place and temperature.

 What is important to know is that when talking about wood MC, the mass of the water vapor in the air creates pressure that is always looking to find a balance (or equilibrium) with its surroundings.